UniversalDependencies/docs/_ga-pos/VERB.md

 * Copula `is'
 * Substantive Verb `bí'

-Both these forms behave very differently syntactically, yet both are labelled with the tag VERB.
+These forms behave very differently syntactically, yet both are labelled with the tag VERB.

 ***copula***
 The copula construction follows a COP PRED SUBJ order.
 An example of copula use is identity constructions (equating two noun phrases). _<b>Is</b> múinteoir é_ "he is a teacher".
 The copula is also part of the frequently used cleft/ fronting construction.
-These constructions are often used to show emphasis. (e.g. _<b>Is</b> leabhar a thug sí dom_ it's a book she gave me).
+These constructions are often used to show emphasis. (e.g. _<b>Is</b> leabhar a thug sí dom_ "It's a book she gave me").

 ***substantive bí***
 The substantive verb behaves just like normal Irish verbs.
 It inflects for person, number and tense.
 It can never be used for an identity construction with two noun phrases.
-If it is used for identity, it follows the pattern of Verb Noun PP (e.g. _<b>tá</b> sé ina mhúinteoir_ "he is a teacher" (lit.
+If it is used for identity, it follows the pattern of Verb NP PP (e.g. _<b>tá</b> sé ina mhúinteoir_ "he is a teacher" (lit.
 He is in his teacher))
 The pattern followed here is: VERB SUBJ PRED

 The substantive verb is also used in conjunction with a verbal noun to form  progressive aspectual phrases.